cloudflare/pingora/docs/quick_start.md

 cargo run -- -d
 ```

-To stop this service, you can send `SIGTERM` signal to it for a graceful shutdown, in which the service will stop accepting new request but try to finish all ongoing requests before exiting.
+To stop this service, you can send the `SIGTERM` signal to it for a graceful shutdown, in which the service will stop accepting new requests but try to finish all ongoing requests before exiting.
 ```
 pkill -SIGTERM load_balancer
 ```